Replicate Firefox AwesomeBar In Google Chrome

 - Commonly-used Chrome options and pages

 Results are ranked using Mozilla’s ‘frecency’ algorithm – just like Firefox.
 You can add and use the search engines of your favorite websites and Fauxbar shows tiled thumbnails for your top websites and installed Chrome apps.
-It also includes auto-typed completion of URLs (introduced in Firefox 14 this month) and Keyword Search (optional feature in Firefox).
+It also includes auto-typed completion of URLs (introduced in Firefox 14 this month) and Keyword Search (see how to activate it).

 Keyword Search means that Google searches in the address bar will search by name and go straight to the right website if available – instead of just performing a standard Google search.
 E.g. a search for ‘New York Times’ saves time by going straight to the nytimes.com website.

 Using Fauxbar – Install from Chrome Web Store here.
 To use Fauxbar, simply open a new tab or click the orange Fauxbar icon beside Chrome’s Omnibox:

 The new Fauxbar ‘new tab’ page will appear, ready for your search:

 Alternatively, you can use Fauxbar within Chrome’s Omnibox itself – focus the cursor in the Omnibox then press F and Spacebar at the same time as shown below:

 Note – in the picture above you can see Fauxbar’s Tabs/History etc menu bar – this is a useful drop down menu of commonly used Chrome features and functions.
 It also includes quick access to Bookmarks, Apps, Extensions, Chrome tools and Fauxbar options.